Vmoon1620/CS4389_GroupProject/README.md

 the database setup [above](#set-up-the-database).

 ## Running the application
-We have provided an easy automatoc script for running the basic application below, but for users who wish to pass arguments to the application please start the system manually.<br>
+We have provided an easy automatic script for running the basic application below, but for users who wish to pass arguments to the application please start the system manually.<br>
 For manually running each part of the application, see these [instructions](#run-the-application-(manual-steps)).